aarngkk/aarngkk/README.md

 ## Hi!
 I'm an aspiring game dev with a fascination with developing games with cool mechanics and strategic gameplay.
 Pinned to my profile are the repositories of two of my projects, Shakespeare3D and Deadzone, both with Windows playable releases.
+I am also an avid Dungeons & Dragons player, mainly as the dungeon master of two ongoing campaigns and a few one-shot adventures in the past.
+As a dungeon master, I'm constantly looking for ways to make encounters more tactical and dynamic, whether that's through environmental design or making use of more diverse enemies.
 <!--
 **aarngkk/aarngkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.